FleksySDK/kebbie/docs/test_a_new_keyboard.md

 ```

-## Test the new keyboard with Kebbie:
+## Test the new keyboard with Kebbie
-First check the key mapping running the command `kebbie show_layout -K newkkeyboard`
+First check the key mapping running the command `kebbie show_layout -K newkkeyboard`.

 !!! success "Tip"
-    If the keys mapping fails trying to get the numbers layout, add a `print(self.driver.page_source)` before the method `self.tap(layout["lowercase"]["numbers"]` and launch the command again to get the key to switch to numbers adding it in the `CONTENT_TO_RENAME` list (e.g. `"Digit keyboard": "numbers"`)
+    If the keys mapping fails trying to get the numbers layout, add a `print(self.driver.page_source)` before the method `self.tap(layout["lowercase"]["numbers"]` and launch the command again to get the key to switch to numbers adding it in the `CONTENT_TO_RENAME` list (e.g. `"Digit keyboard": "numbers"`).

 Finally, evaluate the keyboard with the command `kebbie evaluate -K newkeyboard` and wait until the evaluation is finished to get the results.